ONLINE HELP

 (Default value)

-The program run is active: it is run by "taking control" over the current program
+The launched program is active: it runs and "takes over" the current program

-DDEIconizeThe program run is inactive: it is run minimized
+DDEIconizeThe launched program is inactive: it runs reduced to an Icon

-DDEInactiveThe program run is inactive: it is run while the current program keeps focus
+DDEInactiveThe launched program is inactive: it runs while the current program maintains focus

-DDEMaximizeThe program run is active: It is run by "taking control" over the current program (the execution window has the maximum size allowed)
+DDEMaximizeThe launched program is active: it runs by "taking over" the current program (the execution window has the maximum authorized size)

 exeNoHandleInheritanceIndicates that the program should not inherit handles from the parent (applies to ALL handles, including files).
 The program is independent of the application that launched it.